Executive MBA Electives

 - An appreciation of the power of the operations management approach to decision-making when applied to real management problems, and the ability to effectively interpret the results of consequent analyses.

-- Appreciation of the issues facing change agents when managing complex change
+- An appreciation of the issues facing change agents when managing complex change

-- Understanding of the issues involved in transition management
+- An understanding of the issues involved in managing / leading transitions

 The scope of this module centres on how corporate executives can maximise the value of the companies they manage drawing on new insights into business strategy, finance and investor behaviour.